Table of contents

 number of available cores on your system.

-will tell you if something went wrong),
+If compilation succeeded (make will tell you if something went wrong),

-executable will be created in build folder/rundir/
+the CMacIonize executable will be created in build folder/rundir/.

 CMacIonize ships with a large set of unit tests that check the accuracy of the code.
 To compile and run these, run